CCA-Public/scope/README.md

 docker-compose logs -f accesspoc
 ```

-## Access the application
+#### Access the application

-In both environments with the default options, visit http://localhost:8000 in the browser.
+With the default options, visit http://localhost:43430 in the browser.